Lyvedon History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Lyvedon Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lyvedon family to Ireland
+Migration of the Lyvedon family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Lyvedon name or one of its variants: Thomas Loveday, who settled in Barbados in 1686; Francis Loveday settled in Virginia in 1653; Joseph Loveday settled in New England in 1772; Mary Loveday settled in Maryland in 1772..